marcglasberg/fast_immutable_collections/docs/info_suggestions.md

 # Immutable Objects

-Immutable objects are those that cannot be changed once created.
+**Immutable objects are those that cannot be changed once created.**

-To create an immutable objects **in Dart** you must follow these 5 rules:
+To create immutable objects **in Dart** you must follow these 5 rules:

 1. Make all immutable fields final or private, so that they cannot be changed.